Before we understand why people fall for narcissists, let’s spend a minute understanding what narcissism is in the first place.

 Other symptoms of narcissism are a highly inflated ego, obsessive need for admiration, and a general lack of empathy towards others.

 And yet, many people find themselves falling hopelessly in love *or in obsession* with narcissists, only to be inevitably burned by a personality incapable of true love.
 But if they’re so terrible, then why do people fall for narcissists?
 What is it about them that’s so tempting?

 [Read: The narcissistic relationship pattern and the 7 stages you have to experience]

 Like any abusive partner, narcissists learn quickly to keep their nature under wraps until their victim is fully in their clutches.

-There are many well-trained narcissists out there that have people falling for them every second of the day.
+Unfortunately, the world is full of well-trained narcissists who have no problem getting people to fall in love with them.
 But why do people fall for narcissists when we know how bad they are for a relationship?
 What is it about narcissists that’s so appealing?

 [Read: Understanding what it means to be in a relationship with a narcissist]